tinkledoomhammer/some-notes/stackedit/Code/godot/gdscript.md

 Ending a line with a `\` backslash will continue the current line onto the next line

 ### Built-in types
+With some exceptions
 * Stack-allocated
 * Passed as values
+Those exceptions are `Object` `Array` `Dictionary` and packed arrays

 #### Basic built-in types
+null
+: An empty data type
+: Only types that can inherit from Object can have a `null` value : `Variant` typ

 ### Variables